 21st Century A.C.E. sites

-The 21st Century Community Learning Centers (CCLC) program is offered to students at 10 sites overseen by Clayton Youth Services.
-Funding received from TEA supports between 100 and 150 participant slots at each campus per day depending on the site.
+The 21st Century Community Learning Centers (CCLC) program is offered to students at 9 elementary sites overseen by Clayton Youth Services and at five middle and five high school sites overseen by FWAS.
+Funding received from TEA supports between 100 and 120 participant slots at each campus per day depending on the site.
 Some sites are additionally supported with a small amount of Fort Worth ISD/City of Fort Worth (CFW) funds.

 21st Century A.C.E.
 Goals